carlosp420/nymphalidae_diversification/MS.md

 (Peña and Wahlberg, 2008).
 Thus, it is somewhat surprising that part of Satyrini (the subtribes Euptychiina, Satyrina and Pronophilina) were found to have accelerated diversification in only 17% of the trees from the posterior distribution.
-Although this can be attributed to low phylogenetic signal (posterior probability value = 0.6 for this clade in Wahlberg et al. 2009), the clade Satyrini is very robust (posterior probability value = 1.0 for this clade in Wahlberg et al. 2009) and MEDUSA failed to identify any significant accelerated diversification rate for Satyrini.
+Although this can be attributed to low phylogenetic signal [posterior probability value = 0.6 for this clade in @wahlberg2009], the clade Satyrini is very robust [posterior probability value = 1.0 for this clade in @wahlberg2009] and MEDUSA failed to identify any significant accelerated diversification rate for Satyrini.
 It appears that the radiation of Satyrini as a whole was not remarkably fast and therefore not picked up by MEDUSA.